pgvectorscale

 ## Tuning

-The StreamingDiskANN index comes with **smart defaults** but also the ability to customize it's behavior.
+The StreamingDiskANN index comes with **smart defaults** but also the ability to customize its behavior.
 There are two types of parameters: index build-time parameters that are specified when an index is created and query-time parameters that can be tuned when querying an index.

 We suggest setting the index build-time paramers for major changes to index operations while query-time parameters can be used to tune the accuracy/performance tradeoff for individual queries.